nvibert/pyVMC-public/README.md

 ## Is it officially supported by VMware?
 Sorry but no, this is a community-based effort.
 Use it at your own risk.
 It has extensively been tested though and we'll endeavour to fix any bugs.

-## Which version of VMware Cloud on AWS has it been tested against.
+## Which version of VMware Cloud on AWS has it been tested against?
-Version 1.9.
+Versions 1.9 and 1.10.
 I don't guarantee support with previous versions.
 I will, however, endeavour to verify compatibility as we release new versions.

 ## What if I find a bug or need a new feature?